elizhyu/elizhyu.github.io/resume.md

 &emsp;
 *2013 - 2014*

-- I enjoyed demonstrating film culture to local art school visitors as well as tourists, while at the same time enriching my culture life of arts and films.
+- Demonstrated film culture to local art school visitors as well as tourists, while at the same time enriched my culture life of arts and films.

 <br/>